-Previously I wrote about how the winter holiday season has been over-saturated with stuff and overspending.
-I’ve been meaning to do a follow-up about how to combat a consumer holiday, but sorry, I got a little behind here.
-Life has been nuts lately.
-There’s still plenty of December left though and that means many chances to have a less consumer-based holiday season.
-Take a look at the tips below.
-Maybe they’ll help you have a nicer, less consumer, more family focused holiday season.
+The winter holiday season is over-saturated with stuff and overspending.
+That said, there’s still plenty of time left, along with many chances to have a less consumer-based holiday season.
+The tips below can help you have a nicer, less consumer-minded, more family focused holiday season.

 Come up with a plan